Tuesday, July 25, 2023

 Stuart Kaplan offers a different interpretation, stating that the couple depicted in the card is approaching a temple to seek insight into their future and have their fortunes told.
 The woman’s raised arms indicate she is pleading for divine guidance.
 Kaplan explains that Egyptians relied on temple oracles and dreams to divine the future, just as the biblical Pharaoh relied on Josef for the interpretation of his dreams.
 Throughout history, divination practices have introduced an element of useful randomness to decisions, such as encouraging hunters to vary their hunting grounds to avoid making animals wary of certain areas.

 Kaplan assigns the following upright meanings to the card: premonition, foresight, prophetic dreams, extrasensory perception, oracular speech, divination, using tarot or other methods of fortunetelling, and revelation in the form of visions.
 The reversed meanings involve delusions, a tendency to let chance govern one’s life, an inability to make independent decisions, misinterpretation of dreams or omens, and being a false prophet.
-Kaplan also states that the object carried by the man represents the sun's orbit and eternity.
-The hieroglyph at the bottom of the cartouche signifies "to be wise."
-The stability and dependabilty of the universe pointed out by the number 4 is echoed here.

 In Judaism, prophecy pertains to significant matters and messages from God intended to guide society; it does not provide guidance for a single individual unless that individual's influence extends to the larger society.
 Josef possessed a gift for interpreting dreams and also the ability to implement them, using them as early warnings to solve impending problems.
 For example, after foretelling a seven-year famine, he swiftly provided a solution.
-(One cannot help considering later ramifications of that advice to Pharaoh, such as the people of Egypt selling themselves to Pharaoh to obtain food for survival, or the eventual enslavement of Josef’s own family being by a new dynasty.)
+(One cannot help considering later ramifications of that advice to Pharaoh, such as the people of Egypt selling themselves to Pharaoh to obtain food for survival, or the eventual enslavement of Josef’s own family by a new dynasty.)

 An intuition is only as useful as the ability to navigate the issue at hand.
 We all experience intuitions or premonitions that we wish we had heeded.
 However, it is equally important to consciously take practical action based on that knowledge.
 This man in this image seems to hesitate to speak up about his intuition.